 Clinical Practice

-This section contains commentaries on social, legal, and ethical issues in the delivery of patient care as well as developments in practice guidelines and genetic testing technologies.
+This section contains commentaries on social, legal and ethical issues in the delivery of patient care as well as developments in practice guidelines and genetic testing technologies.

 Research